Ivan Franjo Jukić

-Ivan Franjo Jukić (8 July 1818 – 20 May 1857) was a Bosnian writer and Franciscan friar from Bosnia and Herzegovina, whose life and cultural and political legacy have left an indelible mark on the cultural history of the country, where he is remembered as one of the founders of Bosnian modernism.
+Ivan Franjo Jukić (8 July 1818 – 20 May 1857) was a Bosnian Catholic writer and Franciscan friar from Bosnia and Herzegovina, whose life and cultural and political legacy have left an indelible mark on the cultural history of the country, where he is remembered as one of the founders of Bosnian modernism.
 He mainly wrote under the pseudonym Slavoljub Bošnjak (lit.
 Slavophile Bosnian).

 Biography

-Ivan Jukić was born in Banja Luka, Ottoman Empire (in modern-day Bosnia and Herzegovina) to the family of Jozo and Klara Jukić.
+Ivan Jukić was born in Banja Luka, Ottoman Empire (in modern-day Bosnia and Herzegovina) to Jozo and Klara Jukić.
 His paternal grandfather settled there from Herzegovina.

-In 1830, he was sent to the Fojnica friary and took Franjo as his religious name.
+In 1830, he was sent to the Fojnica friary and took the religious name Franjo.
 In 1835, he came to Zagreb, where he studied philosophy and met the protagonists of the Illyrian movement.
-Like other Bosnian Franciscans educated in Zagreb, he propounded the Illyrian ideology.
+As other Bosnian Franciscans educated in Zagreb, he propounded the Illyrian ideology.
 He started collaborating with Danica ilirska early on upon his arrival in Zagreb.
 In 1837, he went to Veszprém to study theology, and from there, he wrote his first songs and sent them to Ljudevit Gaj, whom he had previously met in Zagreb.

 In Hungary, Jukić met a certain Bosnian trader called Jovanović, who convinced Jukić and three of his young friends that there was an uprising in the works to free Bosnia from the rule of the Ottoman Empire.
 The four returned to Bosnia in 1840 to aid the effort.
 Still, as soon as they arrived, they were met by fra Marijan Šunjić from Orašje who told them that this idea was hopeless at the time, and sent them off to the Fojnica monastery with a letter recommending that the Franciscan provincial find them a refuge outside Bosnia.
 They were sent to Dubrovnik, where they spent the next two years out of harm's way.